zorn/franklin/decisions/__template.md

 # ADR: Title Name

-A one line summary of the decision context.
+A one-line summary of the decision.

 **Status:** Open or Closed on January 1, 2023.